 In the mid-19th century, the Civil War devastated the Charleston economy.
 The city fell into disrepair, bringing economic development to a halt well into the 20th century.
 During the 1950s, the city went through an urban revitalization with a cohesive melding of over 300 years of commercial function, putting the King Street shopping district back on the map.
-From 2000 to 2009, a $20.5 million, three-phase streetscape project was implemented that placed power lines underground, beautified sidewalks with bluestone and granite curbs, improved communication and gas line connections, and repaired stormwater lines.
+From 2000 to 2009, a $20.5 million, three-phase streetscape project placed power lines underground, beautified sidewalks with bluestone and granite curbs, improved communication and gas line connections, and repaired stormwater lines.

 Lower King Street, the oldest yet newest neighborhood and cultural center in Charleston, was the last of three King Street sections to undergo the beautification project.
 Suitably named the Antique District, this stretch from Broad to Market was voted the "Best Antique Shopping in the U.S." by the readers of Travel + Leisure magazine.
 You can find antiques from any period from all over the world.
 One of the largest and oldest antique establishments in the southeast is George C. Birlant & Co.
-The eponymous founder, George Birlant, is one of the most highly respected antiques dealers in the nation and is also a well-known auctioneer of fine estates.
+The eponymous founder, George Birlant, is one of the most highly respected antique dealers in the nation and is also a well-known auctioneer of elegant estates.